 You can invest in any kind of activities that your team would like to do together or even go on an adventure trip, whatever suits everyone’s best interests.

-Research shows that travel incentives have much higher ROI than any other kind of non-cash rewards since they produce a much higher level of motivation.
+Research shows that travel incentives have a much higher ROI than any other kind of non-cash rewards since they produce a much higher level of motivation.

 Of course, the kind of activity you decide to take up would depend on the ongoing conditions of the world.